 Million trees, many may come from endangered forests, are killed each year to produce ‘virgin paper’ (paper that comes directly from trees).
 Recycling paper is one of the easiest ways to have a positive impact on the environment.
 For every ton of paper that is recycled, 17 trees are spared.
 This is enough to significantly impact the amount of greenhouse gases in the atmosphere and keep paper out of our landfills.
 You can recycle most paper, including white office paper, newspaper and mixed-colour paper, through a local recycling program.
 You can also reduce your use and reuse your paper when possible.

-Conventional cotton production using toxic pesticides and fertilizers and around 11,000 litres of water for every kilogram of cotton can have a huge impact on the environment.
+Conventional cotton production using toxic pesticides and fertilisers and around 11,000 litres of water for every kilogram of cotton can have a huge impact on the environment.
 If you want to make a positive change, and support a better future, then start with small changes in making your lifestyle a little bit healthier by switching to organic cotton.
-Organic cotton is grown without harmful toxic pesticides and synthetic fertilizers and requires less water meaning lower impact on the surrounding areas.
+Organic cotton is grown without harmful toxic pesticides and synthetic fertilisers and requires less water meaning lower impact on the surrounding areas.
 Although organic cotton products can cost more than conventional cotton due to farming and manufacturing processes, as consumers we may be worthy to pay the extra price to help promote a sustainable and eco-friendly industry.

 Tough and easy to clean, stainless steel is a long-lasting, durable and 100% recyclable material.
 Stainless steel does not contain any potentially harmful chemicals and can replace many commonly used plastic materials and appliances in the kitchen such as single-use cups, storage containers, bins, and lunch boxes.
 In addition to its shine and beauty, food grade stainless steel serves as an eco-friendly alternative to plastic for your kitchenware.